scicloj/wolframite/README.md

 > Adding path to classpath: /Applications/Wolfram Engine.app/Contents/Resources/Wolfram Player.app/Contents/SystemFiles/Links/JLink/JLink.jar

 However, sometimes Wolframite may fail to find the correct path automatically and needs your help.
 You can set the `MATHEMATICA_INSTALL_PATH` or `WOLFRAM_INSTALL_PATH` environment variables or Java system properties (the latter takes priority) to point to the correct location.
-Ex.:
+Example:

 ```shell
 export MATHEMATICA_INSTALL_PATH=/opt/mathematica/13.1